GURPS Fantasy

-GURPS Fantasy is a Genre Toolkit source book which was first designed by Steve Jackson and published by Steve Jackson Games in 1986 for the GURPS role-playing game.
-It presented a magic system for the game as well as background information for the fantasy campaign world of Yrth.
-A second edition by new writers was published in 1990 as GURPS Fantasy: The Magical World of Yrth.
-These two editions received mixed reviews in game periodicals including Dragon, Space Gamer/Fantasy Gamer, and Games International.
-The fourth edition of GURPS separates the fantasy parts into fantasy and a setting book called GURPS Banestorm.
+GURPS Fantasy is a fantasy genre sourcebook for the GURPS (Generic Universal Role-Playing System), written by Steve Jackson, and first published by Steve Jackson Games in 1986.
+It presents a magic system and background information for the fantasy campaign world of Yrth.
+A second edition was published in 1990 as GURPS Fantasy: The Magical World of Yrth.
+The fourth edition of GURPS separates the magic from the setting into the setting book GURPS Banestorm.